magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_dhamma-goes-westward.md

 ‘Letting go of past and future, look at the present.
 Then you will know the Dhamma.
 You may know the words spoken by various teachers, but you still do not know your own mind.
-The present moment is empty; look only at arising and ceasing of See that they are impermanent, unsatisfactory and empty of self.
+The present moment is empty; look only at arising and ceasing of *saṅkhārā.* See that they are impermanent, unsatisfactory and empty of self.
 See that they really are thus.
 Then you will not be concerned with the past or the future.
 You will clearly understand that the past is gone and the future has not yet arrived.
 Contemplating in the present, you will realize that the present is the result of the past.
 The results of past actions are seen in the present.

 ‘The future has not yet come.
 Whatever does occur in the future will arise and pass away in the future; there is no point in worrying over it